jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 <!-- /wp:query -->
 ```

-> Remember to exit the Code editor when you're done looking at the code!
+> **Do:** Remember to exit the Code editor when you're done looking at the code!

 If you save this template content, it will save the changes to the database.
 This means the template structure will only be available for this site.
 In lesson 4 of this module we'll review how to export the code to a template file.

-> Save this template now, we'll export it in a bit!
+> **Do:** Save this template now, we'll export it in a bit!

 ### Adding New Templates from the Site Editor

-Besides adding block content to existing templates, you can also create brand new templates from the Site editor.
+Besides adding block content to existing templates, you can also create brand new templates from the Site Editor.

-To start, toggle to the Site editor navigation sidebar, and click on "Templates" in the editor navigation.
+To start, toggle to the Site Editor navigation sidebar, and click on "Templates" in the editor navigation.

-> If you don't see the Site editor navigation sidebar, click the WordPress logo in the top left corner of the editor, which is the  "Toggle Navigation" button.
+> **Tip:** If you don't see the Site Editor navigation sidebar, click the WordPress logo in the top left corner of the editor, which is the  "Toggle Navigation" button.

 ![Editor Navigation](/images/module-01/lesson-02/editor-navigation.png)